Cryptolens/cryptolens-python/README.md

 # Cryptolens Client API for Python

 This library contains helper methods to verify license keys in Python.

+Python docs can be found here: https://help.cryptolens.io/api/python/

 ## Installation